mattxyzeth/ember-vegas/README.md

 __Please Note: This is very much a work in progress.
 Use at your own will.__

-PR's are always welcome to bring new features.
+PR's are always welcome to bring new features and fix bugs.

 # ember-vegas

+Emberizing the background slide show library [Vegas](http://vegas.jaysalvat.com), built by [Jay Salvat](http://jaysalvat.com).

+This Addon is built for Ember 2.2.0 using the `ember-htmlbars-component-generation` feature flag.

+--

 This README outlines the details of collaborating on this Ember addon.